🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 Or you look at the left and they go, hey, hold on a second.

-We have f free and fair, we'd have secure elections.
+We need to have secure elections.

-There was the election integrity commission, I believe it was what it was with Amy Klobuchar and I think Bernie Sanders, Jimmy Carter, Elizabeth Warren, if I'm not mistaken.
+There was the Election Integrity Commission, I believe it was what it was, with Amy Klobuchar and I think Bernie Sanders, Jimmy Carter, Elizabeth Warren, if I'm not mistaken.

-And then they go, well, no, no, actually it's the most free and fair.
+And then they go, well, no, no, actually, it's the most free and fair.

 Well, that's not consistent.